 Put limits around technology

 Technology is taking over family life so fast that there isn’t yet clear evidence on the exact impacts of our newly digitalised worlds on children’s mental health.
 But we do know that technology tends to expand to fill every available moment and displaces other activities.
 And that is going to have a consequence for children’s development.
 Put limits around children’s use of technology from the very start.
 And don’t be pestered into moving those boundaries.
 Examine your own use of tech honestly.
 Is your phone getting in the way of talking to your child?
 Then put it down.
 Think about having tech-free times and spaces in your house that everyone adheres to.
+(You might also find these resources on social media and self-esteem useful).

 This isn’t the perfect recipe and it won’t guarantee your child doesn’t experience emotional health issues.
 Parenting is not the only factor in children’s mental health.
 But if, like me, you don’t like to feel helpless, it at least gives you a place to start.